ahmet-umut/ahmet-umut/README.md

 Hello.
 I study computer engineering (and science) in METU (Middle East Technical University), Turkey.
 I am currently involved in a research project in computer networks about making any transport protocol reliable using XDP and eBPF.

-My main interest is R&D of autonomous systems control.
+My main interests include R&D of autonomous systems control, game and game engine design.
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...